joostlek/crownstone-lib-python-cloud/README.md

 * User email
 * User password

-If you do not yet have a Crownstone account, go to (My Crownstone)[my.crownstone.rocks] to set one up.
+If you do not yet have a Crownstone account, go to [My Crownstone](my.crownstone.rocks) to set one up.
 The email and password are used to re-login after an access token has expired.
 ```Python
 cloud = CrownstoneCloud('email', 'password')